kaifaust/fullstack-ui/README.md

 Navigate to `node_modules/fullsack-ui/`

-Copy `index.example.scss` to your project's root CSS folder and rename it to `index.scss`.
+Copy `index.scss` to your project's root CSS folder.

 Update the import paths to point to the framework:
 ```